 Data protection law, including the GDPR, covers the processing of 'personal data' which means any information relating to an identifiable person.
 Schools and other education establishments will be processing personal data relating to staff, but also to others, such as pupils/students.
 The information available here is focussed predominantly on the HR and employment implications of GDPR and ensuring compliance in this particular area.

-GDPR implementation did not end on 25th May 2018.
-For many schools and other education establishments, compliance efforts will be ongoing for many months and - of course - compliance is not a one-off exercise in any event.
+GDPR implementation did not end on 25th May 2018 as compliance is not a one-off exercise.
 Many of the changes brought in by the GDPR are about ensuring organisations incorporate data protection principles into day-to-day processes and practices so that considering the implications for personal data becomes the norm.

 In our guidance and information section you can find an overview guidance document on GDPR as a whole, as well as more specific guidance on conducting an HR data audit, the role of the data protection officer, data retention periods for HR data, breach reporting and on handling subject access requests.